panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

   `);
 })

 app.listen(env.PORT ??
-3000, () => console.log('Started'));
+3000);
 ```

+The concrete implementation of a volatile dependency is composed close to the bootstrap (or main) scripts of the application.
+This place is named [Composition Root](https://stackoverflow.com/a/6277806).

-The benefits of correctly designing the injection of volatile dependencies:
+The benefits of good design of volatile dependencies:

-* *Loose coupling.* The component `Page` doesn't depend on all possible implementations
+* *Loose coupling.* The component `Page` doesn't depend on all possible implementations of the dependency
-* *No implementation details*.
-The component doesn't care whether it runs on client or server-side
+* *Free of implementation details and environment*.
+The component doesn't care whether it runs on the client or server-side
 * *Dependency upon stable abstraction.* The component depends only on an abstract interface `Cookie`
-* *Easy testing.* Because the component knows only about the interface, you can easily test such a component
+* *Easy testing.* The component knows only about the interface, you can easily test such a component by injecting dummy implementations using context.

 ### 2.3 Be aware of added complexity

 The improved design requires more moving parts: a new interface that describes the dependency and a way to inject the dependency.

-All these moving parts add in complexity.
-So you should carefuly consider whether the benefits of this design outweights the added complexity.
+All these moving parts add complexity.
+So you should carefully consider whether the benefits of this design outweigh the added complexity.

 ## 3. Summary